astrojolo/astrolink4pi/README.md

 * lgpio https://abyz.me.uk/lg/download.html
 * I<sup>2</sup>C and SPI support must be enabled in Raspberry configuration

-For AstroArch system there are few additional steps required that are listed below the AstroLink 4 features section.
+For the AstroArch system, there area  few additional steps required that are listed below the AstroLink 4 features section.

 ### Required packages
 ```